Monica Lewinsky says she was uninvited from event after host realized Bill Clinton was coming

 Nearly 20 years after her relationship with Clinton made headlines, Lewinsky has since become an anti-bullying advocate.

-In recent months, she has penned a series of essays about her ordeal and how the current #MeToo movement has emboldened a new generation of women to come forward with their own stories about being on the receiving end of sexual misconduct.
+In recent months, she has written a series of essays about her ordeal and how the current #MeToo movement has emboldened a new generation of women to come forward with their own stories about experiencing sexual misconduct.